neuefische/wd-flipped-classroom-curriculum/sessions/accessibility/challenges-accessibility.md

 > ❗️ Start your active learning journey by clicking [here](https://web-active-learning.vercel.app/documents/accessibility).

-## Quiz App project continuation
+## Quiz App Project Continuation

 (difficulty: 🔥🔥)

-Continue to work on your Quiz App project and make your application more accessible.
-Here are some ideas of what you can do.
+Continue working on your Quiz App project and enhance its accessibility.
+Below are some ideas to guide your progress:

-Make sure:

-- you used semantic HTML whenever possible.
+- Ensure that semantic HTML is used wherever possible.
-- all of your interactive elements have an accessible name.
-If there is an icon for example that the user can click, it might not have an accessible name yet.
+- Verify that all interactive elements have an accessible name.
+For instance, an icon that the user can click might still lack an accessible name.
-- your pages have one h1 element and do not skip heading levels.
+- Make sure each page includes a single `<h1>` element, and that heading levels are not skipped.
-- the text content of your interactive elements is descriptive.
+- Check that the text content of your interactive elements is clear and descriptive.